COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 |Teva||Teva is actively looking through its range of products to determine if it can help provide any products that may be relevant in addressing acute and substantial need during the COVID-19 crisis.|

 The rapid virus sequencing by the scientific community enabled researchers to characterize and begin to understand the new threat posed by COVID-19.
 “Open Access” data-sharing channels are the backbone to securing a response capacity and have proven their worth with influenza networks.
 The rapid pace with which researchers have been able to understand this novel strain of virus and get medicines into human clinical trials is a testament to the lessons learned from past public health emergencies.
 The Global Initiative on Sharing All Influenza Data or GISAID Initiative, an open access platform partly funded by the private sector, played a critical role in sharing the first genome sequences of the novel coronavirus and centralizing their collection.
 This has proven vital in speeding up the sharing of information among scientists as well as public health authorities.
 But there is still a lot to learn about the virus, both in terms of how it spreads as well as what existing treatments may be effective in helping patients who contract the disease.
-On March 28, the US FDA approved Emergency Use Authorization (EUA) for chloroquine/hydroxychloroquine to facilitate the availability of these potential treatments during the COVID-19 pandemic.
+While the US FDA approved Emergency Use Authorization (EUA) for chloroquine/hydroxychloroquine on March 28 to facilitate the availability of these potential treatments during the COVID-19 pandemic, on 15 June, the US FDA revoked EUA for treating COVID-19 with chloroquine/hydroxychloroquine due to growing concerns regarding its effectivity and potential side effects.

 |Abbvie||AbbVie is supporting clinical studies and basic research with lopinavir/ritonavir, working closely with European health authorities and the US FDA, Centres for Disease Control and Prevention, National Institutes of Health and the Biomedical Advanced Research and Development Authority to coordinate efforts.|